October 7, 2024

 Air purifiers with HEPA filters and ionizers in one device?

-At this point, we feel it is necessary to address a specific type of air purifier that have both HEPA filters and an ionizing function.
+At this point, we feel it is necessary to address a specific type of air purifiers that have both HEPA filters and an ionizing function.
 We have not included these kinds of devices in our comparison, since one function (almost always the ionizer function) is usually much weaker than the other.
 If you have a device that primarily cleans the air based on HEPA filters but still offers an ionizing function… you can be sure that this ionizing function will be very weak.

 Consequently, you can not expect the same pros and cons from such a device as you would from a standalone, pure air ionizer.
 It is important to keep that in mind and not have unrealistic expectations of these kinds of air purifiers that combine different types of cleaning methods.
 There will always be a primary, strong cleaning function and a secondary, weaker air cleaning function.